overovermind/ruby-style-guide/README.md

     "string#{expr}"
    ```

-    The second style is extremely more popular and you're generally
+    The second style is more popular, so you're generally
     advised to stick with it.
-As with hashes applythe style consistently.

 * No spaces after `(`, `[` or before `]`, `)`.